scando1993/thingsboard.github.io/docs/user-guide/rule-engine-2-0/re-getting-started.md

 * TOC
 {:toc}

-## What is ThingsBoard Rule Engine?
+## What is Pacificsoft Rule Engine?
 Rule Engine is an easy to use framework for building event-based workflows.
 There are 3 main components:

 - **Message** - any incoming event.
 It can be an incoming data from devices, device life-cycle event, REST API event, RPC request, etc.